 A little history, or maybe it seems like ancient history?
 In March of 2020, as COVID-19 developed toward the end of our 83rd season the concert association rescheduled April and May 2020 concerts into the 84th season then programmed to open in September of 2020.
 But by July of 2020 it became apparent that we would need to postpone season 84 to September of 2021.
 We notified subscribers and friends and advertisers and financial supporters.
 A copy of our letter is at the link below.

-Now, in the spring of 2021, we are poised to open the subscription campaign for our “lost” 84th season.
+But now it’s June, and we have opened the subscription campaign for our “lost” 84th season.
+The campaign flyer is at this link.
 You’re gonna love it.
 It’s a seven-concert season for the first time ever, with five in the fall of 2021.
 We are still working through elements of the pandemic such as amount of seating permitted, but we have a 1,500-seat auditorium and we are confident “the shows will go on”.
 Still, you’ll want to check this website from time to time for any updates.

 More than 300 members bought their 84th season subscription during 2020.
 If you are one of them, rest assured we know that.
 If you’re not sure, call us at 717-609-6853.
 If you held tickets for the 83rd season April and May 2020 concerts (Trio Pacheco, Thomas Pandolfi), they perform in the 84th season and your tickets are still good; of course if you would like to see the rest of the 84th season you’d want a new subscription.